 Following the progress checks in October, which will evidence whether a student has made a successful transition to sixth form, decisions will be made as to whether free lessons may be used on or off site.
-Those students meeting their course requirements and achieving grades which meet or exceed their ALIS target grades, will be able to work off-site during free lessons.
+Those students meeting their course requirements and whose progress is in line with or above expectations, will be able to work off-site during free lessons.
 Students who do not meet the standards expected will be placed on a study support plan and those referred to supervised study must remain on site for their free lessons during lessons 1-4.

 - Students should be aiming for 100% attendance, giving them the best opportunity to achieve their full potential.
 If attendance drops below 93%, there will be a parent/carer meeting; - Punctuality is also an important requirement for everyday life.
-Students with poor punctuality will be supported to improve; - The sixth form is unable to authorise holidays during term time and a holiday request form must be completed; - Students with outstanding attendance at 100% will be identified on a termly basis by letter: - It is good practice and politeness to mention a forthcoming absence which a student knows about in advance.
+Students with poor punctuality will be supported to improve; - We are unable to authorise holidays during term time and a holiday request form must be completed to advise the sixth form of any holiday plans; - Students with outstanding attendance will be acknowledged on atermly basis by letter; - It is good practice and politeness to mention a forthcoming absence which a student knows about in advance.
 The absence should be discussed with a tutor and subject teacher so that plans can be made for completing missed work; - If a student is unwell, they must phone the absence line to report their illness and any further absence should be updated on a daily basis.
-The Year 12 absence line is 01376 556394 and the Year 13 absence line is 01376 556393; - Research indicates that absence is very strongly correlated with failure and poor achievement in courses.
+The Year 12 absence line is 01376 556394 and the Year 13 absence line is 01376 556393: - Research indicates that absence is very strongly correlated with poor achievement in courses and examinations.
 The sixth form will therefore take a very robust approach to managing absence.
 Unauthorised absences will trigger the sixth form disciplinary processes, as specified in the student support strategy.